Geometry- and topology-controlled synchronization phase transition on manifolds: General model on the manifold

 where $K$ denotes the coupling strength, $N$ is the number of oscillators, and $\alpha$ denotes the phase-lag effect.
 Each $V_{i}$ is a smooth tangent vector field of oscillator $i$ that satisfies

 which is the natural condition ensuring that the spatially uniform incoherent state used below remains stationary under the intrinsic drift.
 We define the function $\Gamma$ as

 in which $\mathsf{P}_{\sigma_{i}}^{\perp}$ maps any vector in the ambient space $\mathbb{R}^{D_{a}}$ to the tangent space of $M$ with respect to $\sigma_{i}$.
 The function $F$ isometrically embeds oscillator states on $M$ into the ambient space $\mathbb{R}^{D_{a}}$ to support the synchronization analysis in an Euclidean space.
 The anti-symmetric operator $A$ is used to describe the non-reciprocal coupling caused by phase lags, whose strength is measured by $\alpha$.
-Specifically, $I-\alpha A$ is the first order approximation of the rotation operator $\exp\left(\alpha A\right)$.
-This operator creates local rotations to break inversion symmetry when $\vert\alpha\vert>0$, which models phase frustration in analogy with the classic Kuramoto-Sakaguchi coupling on the circle \cite{SakaguchiKuramoto1986}.
+We interpret $\mathbf{I}-\alpha A$ as a linearized phase-lag operator.
+If an exact finite phase lag is represented by the orthogonal operator $R_{\alpha}=\exp\left(-\alpha A\right)$, then $\mathbf{I}-\alpha A$ is its first-order truncation in $\alpha$.
+We use this truncation to keep the coupling linear in the embedded order parameter.
+The operator $\mathbf{I}-\alpha A$ itself is not required to map $F\left(M\right)$ into $F\left(M\right)$ or to generate an exact motion on $M$; the projection $\mathsf{P}_{\sigma_{i}}^{\perp}$ enforces tangency of the velocity at the receiving state $\sigma_{i}$.
+Thus, for every $i$, the right-hand side of Eq. (\ref{II-B-EQ001}) lies in $T_{\sigma_i}M$.
+The phase-lag term breaks the reciprocal structure when $\vert\alpha\vert>0$, in analogy with the classic Kuramoto-Sakaguchi coupling on the circle \cite{SakaguchiKuramoto1986}.

 In Eq. (\ref{II-B-EQ003}), $\mathsf{P}_{\sigma_{i}}^{\perp}F\left(\sigma_{j}\right)$ enforces synchronization among oscillators while $-\alpha \mathsf{P}_{\sigma_{i}}^{\perp}AF\left(\sigma_{j}\right)$ imposes asynchronization.
 The action of $\mathsf{P}_{\sigma_{i}}^{\perp}$ ensures that the change in oscillator state $\sigma_{i}$ remains confined to the tangent space, irrespective of whether the evolution of $\sigma_{i}$ is governed by synchronizing or desynchronizing interactions.
 To analyze the global state of the system, the order parameter of the system is defined as